-To some degree, getting a job in sports finance is not very different from preparing for any other job in the field of financing.
+Do you love sports and want a job in finance?
+To some degree, getting a sports finance job is not very different from preparing for any other job in the field of financing.
 However, one difference is that sports is a more glamorous field than many others, and this means there will be more competition.
 Therefore, it is important to be very well-prepared for the job search.

 Related Resource: Top 30 Bachelor’s Degree Programs in Sports Management